MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-new-admin-center.md

 # Get started with the new SharePoint admin center

 As a global or SharePoint admin in Office 365, you can try the new SharePoint admin center (preview).
-To access it, go to the classic SharePoint admin center and click **Try the preview** in the upper right.
+To access it, go to the classic SharePoint admin center and click **Try it now** in the upper right.

 > [!NOTE]
-> Some functionality is introduced gradually to organizations that have opted in to the [Targeted release option in Office 365](https://support.office.com/article/3b3adfa4-1777-4ff0-b606-fb8732101f47).
+> Some functionality is introduced gradually to organizations that have opted in to the [Targeted release option in Office 365](/office365/admin/manage/release-options-in-office-365).
 This means that you may not yet see some features or they may look different than what is described in this article.

 ## Schedule for releasing the new SharePoint admin center